 “Truly I tell you,” He said, “unless you change and become like little children, you will never enter the kingdom of heaven.
 Matt.
 18:3

-As I think on this scripture and I find myself asking God what does this really mean in the practicality of day to day life and from time to time I get new insights.
+As I think and pray on this scripture and I find myself asking God what does this really mean in the practicality of day to day life and how can I change and truly become like a little child.
+From time to time I get new insights.
 Maybe it will be encouraging for you too?

 We attend mass at Keiser University here in San Marcos, Nicaragua.
 It is a special place because a secular University has allowed the Catholic presence to continue and the student involvement keeps it going.
 For example they have 24/5 Eucharistic Adoration (many students go home for the weekends) and this is not only made possible by and active student body but also by an amazingly generous and devout priest, Fr.
 Robert.
 He says a more or less 50/50 English/Spanish mass.
 He has a reputation around town for his love of the people and the people love him too, although his Connecticut accented Spanish is a great difficulty for the people to understand.